Minimax optimal rates for Mondrian trees and forests: Introduction

-Of particular interest in this article is the \emph{Mondrian Forest} algorithm, an efficient and accurate online random forest classifier introduced by~\cite{lakshminarayanan2014mondrianforests} see also \cite{lakshminarayanan2016mondrianuncertainty}.
+Of particular interest in this article is the \emph{Mondrian Forest} (MF) algorithm, an efficient and accurate online random forest classifier introduced by~\cite{lakshminarayanan2014mondrianforests}, see also~\cite{lakshminarayanan2016mondrianuncertainty}.
 This algorithm is based on the Mondrian process~\cite{roy2009mondrianprocess,roy2011phd, orbanz2015exchangeable}, a natural probability distribution on the set of recursive partitions of the unit cube $[0,1]^d$.
-An appealing property of Mondrian processes is that they can be updated in an online fashion: in~\cite{lakshminarayanan2014mondrianforests}, the use of the \emph{conditional Mondrian} process enables to design an online algorithm which matches its batch counterpart: training the algorithm one data point at a time leads to the same randomized estimator than if trained on the whole dataset at once.
-The algorithm proposed in~\cite{lakshminarayanan2014mondrianforests} depends on a lifetime parameter $\lambda$ that guides the complexity of the trees by stopping the tree building process.
-However, there are no theoretical insights to tune this parameter, which appears to be of great importance in Mondrian Trees and Forests.
+An appealing property of Mondrian processes is that they can be updated in an online fashion.
+In~\cite{lakshminarayanan2014mondrianforests}, the use of the \emph{conditional Mondrian} process enables the authors to design an online algorithm which matches its batch counterpart: training the algorithm one data point at a time leads to the same randomized estimator as training the algorithm on the whole dataset at once.
+The algorithm proposed in~\cite{lakshminarayanan2014mondrianforests} depends on a lifetime parameter $\lambda > 0$ that guides the complexity of the trees by stopping their building process.
+However, a theoretical analysis of MF is lacking, in particular, the tuning of $\lambda$ is unclear from a theoretical perspective.
+In this paper, we show that, aside from their appealing computational properties, Mondrian Forests are amenable to a precise theoretical analysis.
+We study MF in a batch setting and provide theoretical guidance on the tuning of $\lambda$.

-We study in this paper the Mondrian Forests in a batch setting and provide theoretical guidance to tune the lifetime parameter.
-It turns out that allowing the lifetime parameter to depend on $n$ at a proper rate results in the consistency of our proposed algorithm.
-Based on the detailed analysis of Mondrian partitions, we are able to derive the convergence rate of Mondrian Forests, which turns out to be the minimax rate for Lipschitz and twice differentiable functions \textit{in arbitrary dimension}.
+Based on a detailed analysis of Mondrian partitions, we prove consistency and convergence rates for MF \textit{in arbitrary dimension}, that turn out to be minimax optimal on the set of $s$-H\"older function with $s \in (0, 2]$, assuming that $\lambda$ and the number of trees in the forest (for $s \in (1, 2]$) are properly tuned.
+Furthermore, we construct a procedure that adapts to the unknown smoothness $s \in (0, 2]$ by combining Mondrian Forests with a standard model aggregation algorithm.
 To the best of our knowledge, such results have only been proved for very specific purely random forests, where the covariate space is of dimension one~\cite{arlot2014purf_bias}.
-Our analysis also sheds light on the benefits of Mondrian Forests compared to a single Mondrian Tree.
+Our analysis also sheds light on the benefits of Mondrian Forests compared to single Mondrian Trees: the bias reduction of Mondrian Forests allow them to be minimax for $s \in (1, 2]$, while a single tree fails to be minimax in this case.

-\paragraph{Agenda.}
+\paragraph{Agenda}